 It is important to note that during the process of reconciliation, normalization may be needed.
 However, this is out of scope for this profile and provides opportunity for future IHE PCC work.

-Figure X.4-1 Reconciliation
+Figure X.4-1 Reconciliation Process Flow

 The purpose of this profile is to Identify and examine heuristics that can be used by an application performing reconciliation to facilitate identification of duplicated, overlapping, conflicting or superseded entries.

-RECON provide the ability to reconcile clinical content and care providers that are shared in lists.
+RECON provides the ability to reconcile clinical content and care providers that are commonly shared in lists.
 Clinical content are listed according to things that are of concern (e.g. problem, social history, allergy/reaction, etc), interventions to address concerns (e.g. medication, plan of care, procedure, encounters, etc), outcomes of the interventions (e.g. results, goals, etc) and providers that addresses concerns and/or provide interventions (e.g. care team members, pharmacy, etc).

-RECON RECON X.4.1.1 IdentityCDAin the PCC Technical Framework .
+RECON automatic reconciliation process should be viewed as an implementation of a clinical decision support service.
+There are a number of heuristics that can be used to facilitate identification of entries.
+These are described in further detail below.

+The purpose of this profile is not to describe the specific mechanism or algorithm by which the application performing reconciliation identifies duplicated, overlapping, conflicting or superseded entries.
+The heuristics described below are provided to make developers aware of the issues and opportunities available within the clinical data provided in IHE profiles to assist in the automation of the reconciliation process.
+The same can also be applied to implementation guides using CDA constructs.

+There are a few cases where the RECON profile mandates a particular behavior of the system implementing the actor.
+These are described in each of the following sections as numbered conformance requirements in the sections below.

+X.4.1.1 Identity

+Each entry appearing in a CDA implementation guide or an IHE content profile in the PCC Technical Framework has a universally unique identifier which is typically required.
+The identifiers are distinct from the codes which indicate the type of entry.
+The identifier represents that instance of the event and no other, whereas the same code could be applied to two different occurrences of the same event.
+For example, each prescription ordered for a patient has a universally unique identifier.
+If two entries for a prescription for penicillin contain the same identifier, according to the rules of the standards used, they must represent the same prescription event.
+That equivalence cannot be assumed when they contain the same drug code (e.g., penicillin).

 The identity concept may be approached in multiple ways depending on the source of the data itself.
 For example should a CDA document be used as the source the document identifier may be used in conjunction with the universally unique identifier to represent the instance of the data element.
 In the case of a QED query the QED query identifier may be used in conjunction with the universally unique identifier to achieve the same end effect.
 This profile recommends such an approach but no explicit requirements are placed as this will be dependent on each implementation.